True brand strategy is about rewriting the rules. whose game are you playing?

 1+ minute read

-Before brand strategy can work as the lens through which you are seen, it must first function as the lens through which you see the world.
 In essence, brand strategy is strategic planning, ensuring that your brand isn’t just playing by different rules but playing an entirely different game.
 This provides the opportunity to deliver value in new and unexpected ways—creating true competitive advantage.

 Most companies fail at brand strategy because they mistake it for something it is not.
 Brand strategy functions as an organization’s operating system.
 While many programs run on top of this system, they are each bound to the system’s basic functions and specific rules.
 True brand strategy refines a company’s focus to deliver exceptional enduring value in a way that no other competitors can.